A positive formula for the Ehrhart-like polynomials from root system chip-firing: Introduction and statement of results

 \begin{lemma} Let $\{0\}\neq U\subseteq V$ be a nonzero subspace of $V$ spanned by a subset of~$\Phi$.
 Set $\Phi_U\coloneqq\Phi\cap U$, a sub-root system of $\Phi$.
 Let $\pi_U\colon V\to U$ denote the orthogonal projection of $V$ onto $U$.
 Then there exists some $1\leq \kappa < 2$ such that $\pi_U(\mathcal{P}_{\Phi}) \subseteq \kappa \cdot \mathcal{P}_{\Phi_U}$. \end{lemma}

 Note that the constant $2$ in Lemma~\ref{lem:root_polytope_projection_intro} cannot be replaced with any smaller constant; and conversely, if we replaced $2$ with any larger constant then Lemma~\ref{lem:root_polytope_projection_intro} would no longer imply Lemma~\ref{lem:slice_intro}.
 Observe how Lemmas~\ref{lem:slice_intro} and~\ref{lem:root_polytope_projection_intro} are both formulated in a uniform way across all root systems $\Phi$.
 Moreover, our proof that Lemma~\ref{lem:root_polytope_projection_intro} implies Lemma~\ref{lem:slice_intro} is uniform (and indeed, we show that these two lemmas are ``almost'' equivalent; see Remark~\ref{rem:lem_equivalence}).
 However, we were unfortunately unable to find a uniform proof of Lemma~\ref{lem:root_polytope_projection_intro} and instead had to rely on the classification of root systems and a case-by-case analysis.
+We relegated the case-by-case check of Lemma~\ref{lem:root_polytope_projection_intro} to the appendix of the paper.
 We believe that both of these lemmas may be of independent interest.
 We leave it as an open problem to find uniform proofs of them.

 Lemma~\ref{lem:slice_intro} together with Theorem~\ref{thm:poly_plus_zono} immediately implies the following:

 \begin{thm} Let $\lambda \in P_{\geq 0}$ be a dominant weight and $k \in \mathbb{Z}_{\geq 0}$.
 Then